Starling Cargo S5M (demonstrator)

 The Starling Cargo S5M eVTOL has six propellers, two stationary VTOL fan-in-wing and four rear vectored thrust propellers (these propellers rotate for VTOL, forward and backwards flight).
 The demonstrator has one high main wing, a T-tail and fixed skid type landing gear.
 The aircraft can also be outfitted with tricycle wheeled fixed landing gear.
 It is unknown how much payload the sub-scale prototype can carry.
 As far as we know, the cruise speed, range and flight time of the demonstrator has not been discussed in any articles as of late 2021.

 The company has signed a memorandum of understanding (MOU) agreement with Aerosud Aviation (based in South Africa) for the development and manufacturing of the Starling Cargo aircraft.
-The company plans to start serial production in 2022.
+The company had planned to start serial production in 2022.
+However, the production aircraft is different than the demonstrator is called the ARC C-600.

 - Aircraft type: eVTOL cargo aircraft demonstrator